 Let’s begin with the very bad fake ones.

 Look at the rectangular tag below.
-It is not even close to what a GUCCI font is supposed to look like.
-All the details we have discussed in this post are not present.
+It is not even close to what an authentic GUCCI is supposed to look like.
 While I may take offense with the bad edging job on this bag, I’ve seen a couple of authentic Gucci bags that leaves a lot to be desired on this aspect.

 For this fake Gucci serial number, it appears to be authentic for an untrained eye.
 Sometimes I watch fake items on Ebay to see how high these would go.
 Unfortunately, it’s either the seller feign authenticity or, most of the time, the poor buyer just did not know at all.
-I’ve seen bags with this hideous serial number font sold as high as $200!
+I’ve seen hideous fake bags sold as high as $200!

 I might be jumping ahead of my post here, but I’d like to quickly post this authentic leather tag and serial number of the same style for instant comparison.